beshu-tech/readonlyrest-docs/AzureAD/guide.md

 Now head to the Kibana directory, and install a trial (or full) version of ReadonlyREST Enterprise, which can be freely downloaded from [our download page](https://readonlyrest.com/download).
 For [installation instructions](https://github.com/beshu-tech/readonlyrest-docs/blob/master/kibana.md#installation), see our Kibana plugin guide.

 Azure AD only speaks with "https" websites, so make sure your Kibana web server is configured to serve pages in https.
 See a guide from Elastic on how to enable SSL

+### Conventions and assumptions in this guide

+This tutorial assumes that Kibana runs in https://localhost:5601, which is clearly only valid if you are trying this authentication system in your local computer.

+And it also assumes you used something like [mkcert](https://blog.filippo.io/mkcert-valid-https-certificates-for-localhost/) to let your browser trust SSL certificates for localhost URLs.

+In the real world, when you are configuring Kibana in production, make sure:
+1. You have a valid SSL certificate for the Kibana server
+2. You replace all the references to `localhost:5601` with the publicly reachable host name of your actual Kibana server.

 ## ReadonlyREST Configuration
-Now you should have the `$ES_HOME/config/readonlyrest.yml` file configured to accept SAML sessions from kibana using the `ror_kbn_auth` rule.
+Now, **on the Elasticsearch side**, you should have the `$ES_HOME/config/readonlyrest.yml` file configured to accept SAML sessions from kibana using the `ror_kbn_auth` rule.
 I.e.

 ```yml
 readonlyrest: